Winegrowers Supplies - Fruiting Vines - training from year 3 onwards

 pruning these varieties you will force them to produce grapes on the basal buds, but

 that's not my experience; one year I spur-pruned my 1000 Dornfelder vines

 and not a single flower cluster formed on any of the vines.
 Solaris poses a similar problem.

 With such varieties a technique that can be of assistance is 'girdling' of the long canes, between the second and third buds; I sell special girdling pliers, with instructions for use.

-After mid-May (when any danger of frost is past) rub off any excess or unwanted weak buds or downward growing buds, and rub off any 'water shoots'; these are shoots growing from the main stock or old wood.
+After mid-May (or when any danger of frost has passed) rub off any excess or unwanted weak buds or downward growing buds, and rub off any 'water shoots'; these are shoots growing from the main stock or old wood.
 It is a waste of time rubbing water shoots off too early as new ones will form.